sapper-trle/TR42PRJ/README.md

 # Usage:
 Open .TR4 file.
 The room textures will be displayed.

 Click Save As to save the .prj file and .tga file.

+If you load a TR2PRJ project created from same TR4 then the door info from that project will be copied.